PacktPublishing/IoT-Edge-Computing-with-MicroK8s/README.md

-# Microk8s-in-Action
+# IoT Edge Computing with MicroK8s
-Microk8s in Action, published by Packt
+IoT Edge Computing with MicroK8s, published by Packt